Getting started with Common Canvas¶

 - Set the node definition data (for display of nodes in the palette)

-- Operate other aspets of the UI like opening panels, zooming, etc, etc.
+- Operate other aspects of the UI like opening panels, zooming, etc, etc.

 Getting started¶